ewpratten/ewpratten.com/content/blog/2023-03-21-amprnet-bgp-announce.md

 description: A crash course on BGP for radio people
 date: 2023-03-21
 tags:
 - radio
 - amprnet
 - bgp
 draft: true
 extra:
   auto_center_images: true
   excerpt: This post is a quick guide to announcing your shiny new AMPRNet BGP allocation
+aliases:
+- /blog/amprnet-bgp-announce
 ---

 So, you got yourself a shiny new [AMPRNet](https://ampr.org) BGP allocation.
 What's next?